theseyan/distore/README.md

   help [command]                           display help for command
 ```

+**Note:** Paths in the virtual filesystem must follow Unix path syntax (for eg. `/Movies/Jurassic Park.mp4`).
+This does not apply to local files, which may use the OS-specific path syntax.

 ## Why?
 - Discord has no limits on file storage in a server
 - Bypasses 25MiB file size limit by splitting files into chunks